A Reduction-based Framework for Sequential Decision Making with Delayed Feedback: Multi-batched Algorithm for MSDMs

 In this section we mainly discuss multi-batched algorithms for MSDMs.
 This section aims to provide a formal definition of multi-batched algorithm, and give some examples of multi-batched algorithm for the ease of understanding.

 Formally, a multi-batched algorithm consists of several batches.
-At the beginning of each batch, the algorithm outputs a policy $\pi$ (or a sequence of policies) for this batch using data collected in previous batches, along with a stopping criteria $SC$, which is a mapping from a dataset to a boolean value.
-Then the agent executes $\pi$ (or the predefined policy sequence) for several episodes and collect feedback to the current dataset $\mathcal{D}$, until the stopping criteria is satisfied (i.e. $SC(\mathcal{D}) = 1$).
+At the beginning of the $m^{\text{th}}$ batch, the algorithm outputs a policy sequence $\pi^{m}=(\pi^m_1, \pi^m_2, ..., \pi^m_{l^m})$ for this batch using data collected in previous batches, along with a stopping criteria $SC$, which is a mapping from a dataset to a boolean value.
+Then the agent executes the policy sequence $\pi^m$ for several episodes and collects feedback to the current dataset $\mathcal{D}$, until the stopping criteria are satisfied (i.e. $SC(\mathcal{D}) = 1$).
+If the length of the $m^{\text{th}}$ batch exceeds $l_m$, then we simply run the policy sequence cyclically, which means in the $k^{\text{th}}$ episode we run policy $\pi^m_{k \text{ mod } l^m} $.
 Algorithm \ref{alg:protocal} describes a protocol of multi-batched algorithm.

 Note that the major requirement is that the policy to be executed during the batch should be calculated at the beginning of the batch.
-Therefore, algorithms that updates the policy at each episode do not satisfy this requirement.
-For example, UCB algorithms in bandits \cite{lattimore2020bandit} and UCBVI \cite{azar2017minimax} are not multi-batched algorithms.
+Therefore, algorithms that calculate the policy at the beginning of each episode do not satisfy this requirement.
+For example, UCB algorithms in bandits \citep{lattimore2020bandit} and UCBVI \citep{azar2017minimax} are not multi-batched algorithms.

 \paragraph{Relation with low-switching cost algorithm} Our definition of multi-batched algorithm is similar to that of low-switching cost algorithm, but is more general.

 For any algorithm, the switching cost is the number of policy changes in the running of the algorithm in $K$ episodes, namely: